IBM/cp4mcm-samples/bcdr/restore/README.md

    bash restore.sh --im-restore
    ```

-### 5. Restore Managed Cluster and Application
+### 5. Restore Managed Clusters and applications.
+This step needs to be done after RHCAM and IBM Cloud Pak for Multicloud Management installation

-1. Delete the klusterlet from managed cluster to break the connection between managed and old hub(backed up) cluster, for this you need to execute the following shell script in a managed cluster:
+1. To break the connection between managed and the old Hub Cluster that you backed up, delete the klusterlet from managed clusters by running the following shell script in the managed cluster:

    ```
    https://github.com/open-cluster-management/deploy/blob/master/hack/cleanup-managed-cluster.sh
    ```

-2. Reimport the managed cluster in the new hub(restore) cluster, after klusterlet deletion is done.
+2. Reimport the managed cluster in the new restored Hub Cluster after the klusterlet deletion is completed.
-3. Restore all the required resources after Reimport is completed.
+3. After the reimport is completed, restore all the required resources by running the following command:

    ```
    velero restore create <MANAGED_CLUSTER_RESTORE> \